 The guided tour was perfect for first-timers like us!
 (Before this, we didn't even know what pishing was!)

-4.)
+2.)
 Learn something new.
 Year round there is a full schedule of walks, talks, and programs at the park.
 Take advantage of these community resources, you won't regret it.
-We came for a free birdwatching walk, it was great!
+We came for a free birdwatching walk, and it was a very fun, spontaneous thing to do!

 The Nature Center offers excellent educational programs.
 Your students will identify varieties of plant life, discover life forms that live at the waters edge, examine Native American Artifacts, learn survival skills, and lots of other fun stuff!